 The GHI Library offers free access to researchers, historians, scholars, and the general public.
-Appointments or reader cards are not necessary, however, it is useful to contact the library staff ahead of time to ensure the reading room will be open and the requested materials available.
-The GHI is a non-lending, closed stack library.
+It is a non-lending, closed stack library.
 Researchers do not have direct access to collections outside of the reading room but staff will provide any material for on-site use.

 Our reading room has electric outlets for laptop computers and wireless internet access.
 Additionally, a computer is available to search and use library resources for any patron not bringing their own device.
 Any person using the reading room has to comply with our library regulations and internet guidelines.

 The library is open by appointment.
 Please contact us by emailing email@example.com.

 Our catalog lets you search our printed resources and e-books.
 Please note that online resources are normally only accessible from the GHI.